-- S. Application of new and revised accounting standards - i.
-International Financial Reporting Interpretations Committee ("IFRIC") Interpretation 21 Levies - In May 2013, the IASB issued IFRIC 21 Levies ("IFRIC 21"), an interpretation of IAS 37 Provisions, Contingent Liabilities and Contingent Assets ("IAS 37"), on the accounting for levies imposed by governments.
+S. Application of new and revised accounting standards

+In May 2013, the IASB issued IFRIC 21 - Levies ("IFRIC 21"), an interpretation of IAS 37 - Provisions, Contingent Liabilities and Contingent Assets ("IAS 37"), on the accounting for levies imposed by governments.
 IAS 37 sets out criteria for the recognition of a liability, one of which is the requirement for the entity to have a present obligation as a result of a past event ("obligating event").
 IFRIC 21 clarifies that the obligating event that gives rise to a liability to pay a levy is the activity described in the relevant legislation that triggers the payment of the levy.
 IFRIC 21 is effective for annual periods commencing on or after January 1, 2014.
-The standard did not materially impact the Company's financial statements. - ii.
-IAS 32 Financial Instruments Offsetting Financial Assets and Financial Liabilities iii.
+The standard did not materially impact the Company's financial statements, and management is evaluating the future impact of the standard.

+ix.
+IAS 32 - Financial Instruments Offsetting Financial Assets and Financial Liabilities x.
 IAS 36 Recoverable Amount Disclosures for Non-Financial Assets - Amendments to IAS 36